 The school is not responsible for stolen items.
 Students are discouraged from leaving valuables or personal items in their lockers.
-Students should leave toys, balls, electronic devices, and other personal items at home.
+We request that students leave toys, balls, electronic devices, and other personal items at home.
 If it is necessary to bring valuables to school, they should be given to the teacher or office for safekeeping.
 Lockers cannot be monitored constantly and if items are missing or damaged, the school district will not be responsible for their replacement.